psmsmets/dns-update/README.md

 #### UniFi controller
 Create a local user for the UniFi controller with read-only access.

+Add the following UniFi Controller variables to your shell or the configuration file.
 ```
 # UniFi controller configuration
 UI_ADDRESS = https://10.10.0.1